 This is a no-brainer, right?
 You know that you need to hustle to hit your targets.
 You already know that.
 But now, you have to put in more effort to achieve your goals – because you just scaled your goal 10 times.

 Let’s say it takes you 10 emails to reach 1 prospect.
 What if your 10X your outreach?
-That means you need to send out 100 emails to 10 prospect.
+That means you need to send out 100 emails to 10 prospects.
 And yes, it takes more effort and time to send out 100 emails – but it also improves your chances of reaching more prospects.
 And eventually more business.

 (I know things are not always that simpler- but my goal is to simplify it so that you understand the concept).